myrlund/myrlund.github.com/_posts/2012-07-24-yay-i-have-a-developer-blog.md

 and [localStorage](http://coding.smashingmagazine.com/2010/10/11/local-storage-and-how-to-use-it/),
 [responsive designs](http://www.alistapart.com/articles/responsive-web-design/),
 and perhaps mostly: _what happens if you try to smash them all together_.
-There's also a fat chance I'll soon be spewing out some ramblings on some Ruby on Rails aspects I haven't seen too much of, like running multiple apps on a shared core backend using [the new Rails Engines introduced in Rails 3.1](http://guides.rubyonrails.org/engines.html).
+There's also a sizable chance I'll soon be spewing out some ramblings on some Ruby on Rails aspects I haven't seen too much of, like running multiple apps on a shared core backend using [the new Rails Engines introduced in Rails 3.1](http://guides.rubyonrails.org/engines.html).

 Should you come back later for some actual content?
 Yes, please do.